-— Validate all input to native calls for content and length to help prevent buffer overflow attacks; and
+— Validate all input to native calls for content and length to help prevent buffer overflow attacks;

-— If the native library does not come from a trusted source, review the source code of the library.
-Built the library from the reviewed source before using it.
+— If the native library does not come from a trusted source, review the source code of the library and build the library from the reviewed source before using it.

+NOTE Rebuilding from source code may require escrow on the source code for proprietary software.

 Inclusion of functionality from untrusted control sphere [DHU]